Neonicotinoids: Venom

 Organic materials: Insecticidal soap, BoteGHA (Beauveria bassiana)

 In early season, a single spray targeted against nymphs may be sufficient; a provisional action threshold is 15-20 nymphs per vine.
+Nymphs are much less damaging than the later adults.
 In the fall, when adults are moving into a vineyard, repeated applications may be needed; a provisional action threshold at this time is 5-10 adults per vine.
 There is risk to beneficial species and pollinators.
 It will be critical to observe Pre-Harvest intervals (PHI), and seasonal maxima (either in terms of number of applications, or amount of material (check label).
 It may be helpful to conserve the most effective insecticides, espcially those with short PHI, until the late season immigration of adults.
 The linked table contains useful information.
 Consult Pest Management Guides for Commercial and Home Fruit production, as well as Commercial Orchards.

 SLF in Home Fruit: Much of the information presented above also applies to home fruit production.
 Home fruit trees and vines are more likely to be in small groups, possibly surrounded by ornamental and shade tree, some of which can harbor high numbers of SLF.
 SLF may form feeding aggregations on apple and peach in the fall; these are usually short-lived, and there will probably not be severe impacts on the trees or crops.
 Watch for accumulations of honeydew on the fruit, and use an appropriate insecticide if needed.
 As in commercial settings, grape will be the most vulnerable crop.
 Appropriate insecticides for home use include malathion, Sevin (carbaryl), pyrethroids (such as bifenthrin, permethrin or esfenvalerate), insecticidal soap and PyGanic (pyrethrum) (Sevin should not be applied on apple for the first month after bloom unless desired as a thinner).
 Residual life of pyrethrum is short, so this product may be more useful in the spring if nymphs occur in high numbers, than in fall, when there is continual immigration of new individuals.
 See also the fact sheet on SLF management in residential areas.